Karl Schwarzschild: Relativity

 where G is the gravitational constant, M is the mass of the central body, and c is the speed of light in vacuum.
 In cases where the radius of the central body is less than the Schwarzschild radius, $R_{s}$ represents the radius within which all massive bodies, and even photons, must inevitably fall into the central body (ignoring quantum tunnelling effects near the boundary).
 When the mass density of this central body exceeds a particular limit, it triggers a gravitational collapse which, if it occurs with spherical symmetry, produces what is known as a Schwarzschild black hole.
 This occurs, for example, when the mass of a neutron star exceeds the Tolman–Oppenheimer–Volkoff limit (about three solar masses).

+The modern interpretation of the Schwarzschild solution as describing a black hole developed only gradually after Schwarzschild's death.
+In his original 1916 paper, Schwarzschild used a radial coordinate that differs from the standard Schwarzschild radial coordinate used in modern presentations, and he did not identify the surface now associated with the Schwarzschild radius as an event horizon.
+The apparent singularity at this radius subsequently became the subject of considerable debate among relativists, including Albert Einstein and David Hilbert.
+It was only later, through developments in the understanding of coordinate singularities and the extension of the Schwarzschild spacetime, that the surface was recognised as a horizon rather than a physical singularity.
+This historical development helped establish the Schwarzschild solution as the simplest exact model of a black hole in general relativity.